UK tribunal backs holiday overtime pay, prompting business fears

 However, Andrew Stones, from law firm Squire Patton Boggs which represented two of the employers involved in the ruling, said this would not be case as the judgement placed tight limits on retroactive claims.

-Employers' concerns about huge claims for back holiday pay "should largely be alleviated following the judgment," he said.
+Employers' concerns about huge claims for back holiday pay "should largely be alleviated following the judgement," he said.

 Business Secretary Vince Cable said government departments would meet with business groups to look at the issue.